 Learn what the W2 is and how to read it.
-If you are traditionally employed, then you'll probably get your W2 form for 2022 in January or early February.
+If you are traditionally employed, then you'll probably get your W2 form in January or early February.

 A W2 is one of the most basic tax forms.
 If you are an employee, then you will most likely need this form to file your tax return.

 The W2 is also a form that’s generally filled out by your employer and then used by employees to file taxes.
 There are also other W-forms that outline information that may not fit on one form.

 So you don’t actually have to worry about filling out a W2.
 You just need to know how to use it to file and get a good tax refund.

 What is a W2 Form?

 The W2 form is the wage and tax statement used to report employee income and tax payments.
 It is one of the primary tax forms for employed individuals.